 - All patients undergo quality assurance evaluations to assure high-quality care.

-The chart below shows the volumes of all sinus surgeries performed by Centers of Excellence physicians.
+The chart below shows the volumes of all sinus surgeries performed by Centers of Excellence physicians over the past three years.

 The Sino-Nasal Outcome Test (SNOT-22) is a tool that asks patients at three months, six months and 12 months after surgery to rate the severity of their symptoms, physical problems, functional limitations and the emotional impact they experience.
-It asks such questions as how much of a problem are sneezing, blockages in the nose, ear fullness, loss of smell or taste, facial pain or pressure, difficulty sleeping or emotional impacts such as embarrassment, frustration or irritability.
+It asks such questions as how much of a problem is sneezing, blockages in the nose, ear fullness, loss of smell or taste, facial pain or pressure, difficulty sleeping or emotional impacts such as embarrassment, frustration or irritability.

 It has been deemed reliable with three aspects of validity and widely accepted as a measure of efficacy for both medical and surgical therapy.
-Efficacy evaluations have been found to be statistically significant at three, six and 12 months post treatment.
+Efficacy evaluations have been found to be statistically significant at three, six and 12 months after treatment.
 It is easy for the patients to respond to and usually takes five to 10 minutes to complete.

 The chart below shows the percent improvement of symptoms for patients after balloon sinuplasty at three, six and 12 months after treatment.
-The data is based on patients surveyed April 2009 thru March 2014..
+The data is based on patients surveyed April 2009 through January 2017.